-Disk Backup Options

-Backup scheme Advanced Performance Notifications Exclusions

-Custom scheme Save as Save

-Which scheme to choose?

-Backup method: Incremental An incremental backup version stores the changes that have occurred since the last version.
-Difference between methods

-Create only incremental versions after the initial full version

-Oreate a full version after every 5 incremental versions

-Old version cleanup rules:

-Delete version chains older than 7 and days

-Store no more than 10 recent version chains

-Keep size of the backup no more than 1 GB

-Do not delete the first version of the backup

-Turn off automatic cleanup

-Save the settings as default [?]

-Reset to initial settings OK Cancel
+Disk Backup Op otions Backup scheme Advanced Performance Notifications Custom sche eme - • Backup meth mental backup version stores t he changes that have occurred since Create on y incrementa l versions after the initial full ve ersion Create a fu ull version aft er every 5 🗧 incrementa l versions Old ve rsion cleanup rules: • Delete version chains older th ian 7 💌 d lays 0 9 Store no more than 10 📩 recent version n chains O H Keep size of th ie backup no m ore than 1 GB V 🔲 Do not delete th e first version of the backup Turn of ff automatic o leanup Save the settin ngs as default [?]
+0 Rese et to initial setti ngs OK Cancel

-Acronis True Image 2013 allows you to choose the following backup schemes:
+Acronis True Image 2014 allows you to choose the following backup schemes:

 - Single version (p.
-61) select this scheme if you want to use the smallest backup storage. - Version chain (p.
-62) this may be the optimal scheme in many cases. - Incremental select this scheme if you want to create only incremental backups after an initial full backup (this is the default scheme). - Differential select this scheme if you want to create only differential backups after an initial full backup. - Custom (p.
-62) select this item if you want to set up a backup scheme manually.
+75) select this scheme if you want to use the smallest backup storage. - Version chain (p.
+76) this may be the optimal scheme in many cases. - Incremental select this scheme if you want to create only incremental backups after an initial full backup (this is the default scheme). - Differential select this scheme if you want to create only differential backups after an initial full backup. - Custom (p.
+76) select this item if you want to set up a backup scheme manually.

-3.13.2 Single version scheme
+6.5.1.1 Single version scheme